Curiosity · Clarity · Connection

 That means starting from a world model, not a quick correlation: mapping what drives the data before trusting what it appears to say.
 It's why the work holds up under audit, regulatory review, and the kind of messy, high-stakes data that breaks generic AI tools.

-Working notes from the studio's own builds, across public-health, pharma, and learning data.
-First entries publishing soon.
+Working notes from our own builds, across public-health, pharma, and learning data.
+The build log is live; the methods write-ups take the time they need.

 Hands-on experience with record linkage and confounding control on messy, real-world data: administrative and adverse-event records in public-health and pharma/biotech settings.
 Fragmented records, maternal-infant linkages that don't resolve cleanly, systems too outdated for probabilistic matching: working knowledge of where data integration actually breaks, and the exact friction an agentic approach targets.